 While on the job, you want to make sure you hit everything your clients want, and then some.
 Deliver everything on time (or even early), and go above and beyond to really wow your clients.

-When you can do this, they’ll automatically gush about you to their social network!
+When you can do this, they’ll automatically gush about you to their social network both online and off.

 You might get the feeling that a client loves your services.
 But that doesn’t necessarily mean you can just outright ask them for a referral whenever you feel like it.
 There’s a right time and place for everything!

 In general, a good time to ask for freelance referrals is at the end of the project.
 If the client’s already raving about the quality of your work, this is a natural time to ask them for a good word so you can get more business in the door.

 Kindly ask them to leave a review on Google, Facebook, Upwork, or anywhere you can receive them.